 Here goes, a detailed list of how I care for my skin.

 Make sure you're washing your face with filtered water, not tap water

 Chlorine is an antibacterial chemical and it is extremely drying and irritating to those with sensitive skin.
 Water, even without adding a face wash, strips the skin of its natural oil barrier and can negatively impact the pH of your skin, especially if it's hard water.
-This natural oil barrier is everything and with rosacea, your barrier is already compromised which is why your skin is so darn sensitive to really cold or hot weather or even wind.
+This natural oil barrier is everything and with rosacea, your barrier is already compromised, which is why your skin is so darn sensitive to really cold or hot weather and even wind.